mobius-medical/pynvml/README.md

 Build, test, export wheel:
 --------------------------
 Run `./ci/build` from repository root.
-If successful, wheel will be placed in `dist` directory.
+If successful, wheel will be placed in `artifacts` directory.

 (upstream readme below)